dsimon96/StacksExchange/server/README.md

 invocation by adding an environment variable of the form `DEF_param_name=val`.
 These are applied after any overrides provided in the provided conf file.
-Values in a named section of the config should be prefixed with the name of the section, followed by an underscore.
+Values in a named section of the config should be prefixed with the name of the section, followed by a period.
 For convenience, you can define environment variables in the `.env` file, which will be loaded at the beginning of the program.
 This is mainly for the convenience of not having to provide the environment variables repeatedly - refrain from access environment variables directly without declaring them in `settings::Settings`.

 ```
-DEF_varname=foo DEF_section_varname=bar cargo run -- -c conf/prod.toml
+env "DEF_varname=foo" "DEF_section.varname=bar" cargo run -- -c conf/prod.toml
 ```

 The one exception is logging level, which is set via the `RUST_LOG` environment